Nagendraindus/SQL-quizapp/README.md

 ### Font Styles

-The font styles can be adjusted by modifying the following variables in the `up.py` file:
+The font styles can be adjusted by modifying the following variables in the `python` file:

 ```python
 font_family = "Segoe UI"